Rasha Rizk: Career

 On 12 October 2003, Rizk participated in the first opera in Arabic, Ibn Sina by the Dutch composer Michiel Borstlap, in Doha, Qatar.
 In 2000, she and the composer Ibrahim Sulaimani started the Syrian Jazz Band Itar Shame3 (Arabic: إطار شمع).

 In 2008, she worked with French new-age band Era on their songs Prayers and Reborn.

 Personal life

 In 2003, Rizk married composer Ibrahim Sulaimani.
 Together they have a daughter, Sarah.

 She supported the Syrian Revolution in 2011 and lives now with her family in France.
 Repeatedly, she expressed her intention to go back to Syria, when the conditions became appropriate, which she considered a duty toward her students.

+Her voice is also considered to be a good sign of all of the good times for all of the Arabs and non-Arabs who grew up watching the Spacetoon TV channel when they were children too.

+This is a list of some of the Spacetoon TV channel theme songs that she sang:

 Songs

 Anime/Cartoon theme songs

 Rasha Rizk is widely famous in the Middle East for co-writing and singing the theme songs of many of the cartoon and anime films shown on Spacetoon TV channel; the most famous children TV channel in the Arabic speaking countries.

 This is a list of some theme songs she sang: